evennia/evennia/docs/source/Components/Website.md

 (`mygame/server/conf/settings.py` and in the gamedir's `web/folder`
 (`mygame/web/` if your game folder is `mygame/`).

+> When testing your modifications, it's a good idea to add `DEBUG = True` to
+> your settings file.
+This will give you nice informative tracebacks directly
+> in your browser instead of generic 404 or 500 error pages.
+Just remember that
+> DEBUG mode leaks memory (for retaining debug info) and is *not* safe to use
+> for a production game!

-As explained on the [Webserver](Webserver) page, the process for getting a web page is
+As explained on the [Webserver](./Webserver) page, the process for getting a web page is

 1. Web browser sends HTTP request to server with an URL